- Browse Cases

 On Saturday, March 14, 1964, over 60 delegates, representing civil rights organizations in at least eight states, gathered at the Masonic Temple in Chester and held an all day conference.
 Participants included Black Power leader Malcolm X and actor Dick Gregory.
 Similar conferences had been held in New York City and Chicago.
 At the conference in Chester, the delegates created a new more militant organization called ACT, which was dedicated to organizing larger and more effective boycotts and demonstrations.
 Lawrence Landry, head of the Chicago chapter of the Student Nonviolent Coordinating Committee, was elected chairman.

 During the proceedings on Saturday, 200 CFFN members marched through the streets of downtown Chester and presented a list of demands to the mayor.
-The protestors demanded that a new desegregated school be built in Chester, that a comparative study be done of Chester's African American and white schools, and that no police dogs be used on demonstrators in Chester.
+The protesters demanded that a new desegregated school be built in Chester, that a comparative study be done of Chester's African American and white schools, and that no police dogs be used on demonstrators in Chester.

 On the night of Friday, March 27, 1964, CFFN held a candlelight vigil through the streets of Chester.
 This vigil was to draw support for planned sit-downs in busy Chester intersections the following day.
 Police did not arrest anyone Friday night until the very end of the demonstration.

 Shortly before noon on Saturday, March 28, 1964, CFFN members sat down and laid down at 7th and Edgmont, a busy intersection in downtown Chester, protesting school segregation.
-After fifteen minutes of relative calm, police charged the crowd and brutally removed and arrested the protestors.
+After fifteen minutes of relative calm, police charged the crowd and brutally removed and arrested the protesters.
 At the encouragement of Branche, another group of demonstrators arrived at the intersection.
-Police were just as harsh to the second wave, cracking skulls with their bully sticks and dragging protestors across the pavement to waiting paddy wagons.
-Branche sent in a third and fourth wave of protestors to sit down in the intersection that afternoon.
+Police were just as harsh to the second wave, cracking skulls with their bully sticks and dragging protesters across the pavement to waiting paddy wagons.
+Branche sent in a third and fourth wave of protesters to sit down in the intersection that afternoon.
 The police arrested these demonstrators without as much brutality.
 Four newspaper photographers were among those arrested.
 Police attacked and wounded reporters and damaged their equipment.
 Branche said that he had complained about police brutality to the U.S. Department of Justice, which already had opened an investigation.

 Daily demonstrations continued following the March 28 arrests.
 On Saturday, April 4, 1964, CFFN and the Chester chapter of the NAACP, headed by George Raymond, announced that they had agreed to postpone a scheduled noontime demonstration until they had met with the Chester School Board, a meeting scheduled to take place on Monday, April 6.
 At the request of CFFN and the NAACP, the School Board agreed to exclude the Chester Human Relations Commission from Monday's meeting, which led to the resignation of Rev. Ming.